 3. Cobra Pose

 This is one of the best poses you could do to strengthen your back.
 The cobra pose, derived from yoga, helps to loosen up tight abdominal muscles.
 Lie down on your stomach with your palms and elbows straight down.
 Raise your upper body slowly and let your weight rest on your hands.
 Your legs should remain firm on the floor.
 Hold this for 10 seconds.
 You would feel your lower muscles stretching.
-You could do this 5 times a day.
+You could do this 5 times

 4. Child Pose